miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Added native widescreen support and centered tutorial popups for it.
 Corrected some areaportals in Leopold Society and Giovanni Mansion.
 Disabled low poly model LOD in engine.dll and made bump mapping on.
-Corrected mirrored crate textures in museum storage and Foxy Boxes.
+Corrected mirrored crates in Foxy Boxes, museum and Indiana ending.

 Sounds:
 +Added subtitles for Malkavian whispers and Deb of Night radio show.